Updated for 2007

 Cucumbers.

-Nero Wolfe, the great 270-pound gourmet (and detective), in a fit of anger swears an oath that he will eat no meat until the current case is resolved.
+Nero Wolfe, the great 286-pound gourmet (and detective), in a fit of anger swears an oath that he will eat no meat until the current case is resolved.
 Archie Goodwin, his All-American and sardonic associate, is unimpressed, and vows in response that in that case he will eat no boiled cucumbers until the case is over.

 The cucumber assuredly has its partisans.
-We do not by any means dislike it, we just don't think it a really important vegetable.
-It is, we feel, at its very best when served quite cold on a hot day, dressed with yogurt and a heavy dusting of dill weed (a classic dish)--or when made into the soup-like Greek concoction called tzatziki, which is just the same cucumber/yogurt/dillweed combination, but whizzed in a blender.
-As Wakko Warner would say, "Deeeeeelicious!"
+We do not by any means dislike it, we just don’t think it a really important vegetable.
+It is, we feel, at its very best when served quite cold on a hot day, dressed with yogurt and a heavy dusting of dill weed (a classic dish)—or when made into the soup-like Greek concoction called tzatziki, which is just the same cucumber/yogurt/dillweed combination, but whizzed in a blender.
+As Wakko Warner would say, “Deeeeeelicious!”

 And, as with all our warm-weather crops in this region, we need early types, though most common ones are reasonably early.
-But before even getting to particular cultivars, it helps to know that a "cucumber" can be any of several different species, and even different genera (cucumbers and melons are quite closely related, and at least one "cucumber" type (the "Armenian") is really, in biological terms, a form of melon).
-The common type is often divided in seedsmen's catalogues into "slicers" and "picklers", but there isn't much real differentiation other than traditional uses.
-In gardening and culinary terms, not taxonomic ones, the usual and unusual sorts of available cucumbers are:
+But before even getting to particular cultivars, it helps to know that a “cucumber” can be any of several different species, and even different genera (cucumbers and melons are quite closely related, and at least one “cucumber” type, the “Armenian”, is really, in biological terms, a form of melon).
+The common type is often divided in seedsmen’s catalogues into “slicers” and “picklers”, but there isn’t much real differentiation there other than traditional uses and perhaps size.

 Armenian